heavyai/omnisci-vega-mapboxgl-demo-philly-parking/README.md

 # Demo from FOSS4G NA 2018: Philly Parking Violations

-A barebones example of using the Vega spec for MapD backend rendering with MapBoxGL.JS.
+A barebones example of using the Vega spec for [OmniSci backend rendering](https://www.omnisci.com/platform/render/) with MapBoxGL.JS.
 Parking violations data obtained from [Open Data Philly](https://www.opendataphilly.org/dataset/parking-violations).

+Note: You need a Mapbox API key in order to use this repo (set the value [here](https://github.com/omnisci/mapd-vega-mapboxgl-demo-philly-parking/blob/master/src/components/map.js#L6)), as well as OmniSci Enterprise Edition for its backend rendering capabilities.

 ![](src/images/mapd-custom-animated.gif)